Michigan is home of the Cherry Capital of the World and produces more tart cherries than any other state.

 So it’s good news for Michigan residents—and those beyond—that cherries offer several unique and well-researched health benefits.

-Greg Stacey, a heart and lung transplant dietitian with Spectrum Health, is a firm believer in eating cherries and drinking cherry juice.
+Greg Stacey, a dietitian with Spectrum Health, is a firm believer in eating cherries and drinking cherry juice.
 Not only are cherries low in calories (75 to 100 calories per cup), they are bursting with vitamins, minerals, fiber and antioxidants.

 “Over time, I was bombarded with articles about cherries,” he said.
 “Finally I said, ‘This is something I need to eat every day.’”

 Stacey’s top 6 health reasons why you should eat cherries: